 You’re welcome to come along to the Barony’s weekly get-together at Kraken Hall, the hall below the old grandstand at the Royal Hobart Showgrounds, Howard Road, Glenorchy.
 The activities start around 11am every Sunday.

 Check out the video made for ABC Radio’s Crazy Passions series.
 Dan (Sir Wulfgar) is one of the Barony’s two active Knights.
 You can meet him most weeks at Fighter Training on Wednesday nights, also at Kraken Hall.

-Our newcomer contact is Jackie Leitch, known in the Society by her chosen name of Lady Elena Anthony.
-Email her at firstname.lastname@example.org.
-She’ll answer your questions about this unusual pastime.
+Our newcomer contact is Tully Lampasona, known in the Society by his chosen name of Lord Erlendr Tryggvason.
+Email him at firstname.lastname@example.org.
+He’ll answer your questions about this unusual pastime.

 Each Barony is led by a landed Baronage, who represent and advise the Crown.
 Again, in practice this is usually a Baron and Baroness, but not always – in Ynys Fawr we have two Baronesses.
 Their names are Liz and Nicole, but we call them by their SCA names, Her Serenity Adelindis filia Gotefridi and Her Exuberance Anna Felice Tavestoche.

 Groups are run by volunteer officers.
 The responsibilities of running a group do not rest solely with the Crown; there is a well-organised civil service to take care of the day-to-day tasks involved in ruling such a large organisation.
 Seneschals oversee the daily affairs; Marshals supervise the fighting and safety regulations; the Arts and Sciences Minister encourages the practice and research of medieval arts and sciences; and scores of other people keep the whole organisation running.